 Bob further explained orally that these folks are doing operational monitoring of water issues in California.
 They are making at the moment decisions on water releases based on rain, etc.

-#2 Updated by John Cobb about 9 years ago
+#2 Updated by John Cobb over 9 years ago

 Second contact from 34 North.
 Amyi Osti plans to attend the DUG in NC.